mckennalab/FlashFry/README.md

 # FAQ

-#### Why seperate the off-target discovery and scoring parts of FlashFry?
+#### Why seperate the off-target discovery and scoring modules of FlashFry?

 Off-target discovery can have high computational costs for large putitive target sets (say 10,000 to 100,000s of candidate guides).
 To avoid having to do this step every time you'd like to switch scoring metrics, we thought it was best to split the two stages up.
+You can also discover sites for the largest mismatch theshold you'd like to use, and then filter this down in scoring steps.

 #### Why the does the output file look the way it does?

 We wanted the output to work with common analysis tools such as BEDTools.
-This meant a format that encoded specific details into BED-file columns, as well as leaving off the traditional header line in favor of listing column details in the header section.
-It should be
+This meant a format that encoded specific details into BED-file columns, as well as leaving off a traditional header line in favor of listing column details in the header section.
+Code to load results into a pandas dataframe is in the scripts directory.

 #### How much memory should I give FlashFry?